Figures may not match campus data exactly due to definitional differences and the timing of reporting.

 Some figures are masked due to small cell sizes.

-Transfers include all undergraduate transfer applicants in the fall term.
+Transfers include all undergraduate transfer applicants in the fall term or full year as noted on each tab.

 GPA is based on self-reported transfer GPA.